cyberbotics/webots/docs/discord/technical-questions-2019.md

 [https://www.cyberbotics.com/doc/reference/contactproperties](https://www.cyberbotics.com/doc/reference/contactproperties)

-##### Yang Chen 07/31/2019 17:05:08
+##### YCL 07/31/2019 17:05:08
 Thank you 😀 !
 I will try.
 And if it is needed, I will contact sales@cyberbotics.com.

 ##### MariusJuston [Moderator] 07/31/2019 18:42:17
-`@Yang Chen` sorry being late for the party but on the topic of adding CADed models to Webots what you can is that you can export your CAD as a .obj or an .stl (make sure the scaling is set to meters) then open blender, import the .stl or .obj, then install the adding that `@Fabien Rohrer` made.
+`@YCL` sorry being late for the party but on the topic of adding CADed models to Webots what you can is that you can export your CAD as a .obj or an .stl (make sure the scaling is set to meters) then open blender, import the .stl or .obj, then install the adding that `@Fabien Rohrer` made.
 After importing be sure that the orientation of the object is correct to make sure, to change it select the model and the the plus button the right, that will open up a window where you can select set the orientation.
 Using the Addin you can the press the export button and then export to a .wbl file not a .wbt

-##### Yang Chen 07/31/2019 21:00:45
+##### YCL 07/31/2019 21:00:45
 `@MariusJuston` Hi , welcome party.  it begins.
 I am studying the Mantis now, while the controller is using this function to control the motor's position.